 4. Dog Wood Park of Jacksonville

 A 42-acre dog park located off JTB and Salisburg Road.
-Grand opening was 11-15-03.
-Currently 42 acres are fenced.
+The grand opening was 11-15-03.
+Currently, 42 acres are fenced.
 This is a membership-only facility.
 Hours for visitors are Saturdays 10am-5 pm and Sundays 12pm-5pm.
 Once you become a member and have your own gate key, you can visit the park any time between dawn and 10 p.m.

-Dog Wood Park offers Lake Bow Wow, a 2-acre aerated doggie swimming lake with a fountain, a shaded 3-acre relaxing and picnicing area, a small dog area for dog under 25 pounds, benches, hammocks, picnic tables, lounge chairs, a digging sand pit for doggie digs, large playing fields, lighted area for night use, a doggie rinse-off shower at the exit, park-provided tennis balls, doggie play/exercise equipment and park-sponsored social events (singles night, specific breed nights, book club, costume parties, holiday events) and more.
+Dog Wood Park offers Lake Bow Wow, a 2-acre aerated doggie swimming lake with a fountain, a shaded 3-acre relaxing and picnicking area, a small dog area for dog under 25 pounds, benches, hammocks, picnic tables, lounge chairs, a digging sandpit for doggie digs, large playing fields, lighted area for night use, a doggie rinse-off shower at the exit, park-provided tennis balls, doggie play/exercise equipment and park-sponsored social events (singles night, specific breed nights, book club, costume parties, holiday events) and more.

 5. Ed Austin Memorial Park

 Info coming...In January 2011, we learned the Jacksonville City Council will advance a measure to develop an off-leash dog park.